silicon-heaven/shv-doc/src/rpcmethods.md

 * `"idleWatchDogTimeOut"` specifies number of seconds without message receive before broker will consider the connection to be dead and disconnects it.
 The default timeout by the broker should be 180 seconds.
-By increasing this timeout you can reduce the periodic dummy messages sent but it is suggested to keep it in reasonable range because open but dead connection can consume unnecessary resources on the broker.
+By increasing this timeout you can reduce the periodic dummy messages sent, but it is suggested to keep it in reasonable range because open but dead connection can consume unnecessary resources on the broker.